AqwamCreates/DataPredict/docs/API/Models/ConditionalRandomField.md

 #### Parameters:

-* previousStateMatrix: Matrix containing all data.
+* previousStateMatrix: A matrix containing all previous state data.

-* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.
+* returnOriginalOutput: Set whether or not to return predicted current state matrix instead of value with highest probability.

 #### Returns: